ajoz/ajoz.github.io/_posts/2021-10-31-git-old-mode-new-mode.markdown

 >
 > A repository, however, may be on a filesystem that handles the filemode correctly, and this variable is set to true when created, but later may be made accessible from another environment that loses the filemode (e.g. exporting ext4 via CIFS mount, visiting a Cygwin created repository with Git for Windows or Eclipse).
 In such a case it may be necessary to set this variable to false.

 Ok, this explains a lot, initially the repository was created on Ubuntu with an ext4 filesystem but was then copied to an external hard drive with an NTFS.
 NTFS does not have a notion of such permissions and they are lost when doing the copy.
 This caused all the problems.
+Next time I should use a permission preserving tool like `tar` instead.

 I can use `git config` and just disable the core file mode completely.